-I support scrapping of Article370, my party has lost its way: Ex-Haryana CM BS Hooda
+I support scrapping of Article 370, my party has lost its way: Ex-Haryana CM BS Hooda

 Rohtak, Aug 18: Choosing to differ from his party's stand on scrapping Jammu and Kashmir's special status, senior Congress leader and former Haryana chief minister Bhupinder Singh Hooda on Sunday said he supports revocation of Article 370.
 Speaking at 'Parivartan Maha Rally' at Rohtak, Hooda said many in Congress oppose Modi government's decision on Kashmir, but "When government does something right I support them".